Child Sexual Abuse in Contemporary Culture: Developing cultural studies approaches

-Dr Ailise Bulfin is a literary and cultural scholar whose research ranges from nineteenth-century to contemporary literature, with a particular focus on representations of child abuse, invasion, war, catastrophe and trauma.
-She has published a number of critical essays on topics such as child sexual abuse, xenophobia, invasion scares, natural catastrophe and climate change, as well as the 2018 monograph, Gothic Invasions: Imperialism, War and Fin-de-Siècle Popular Fiction.
+Dr Ailise Bulfin is a literary and cultural scholar whose research ranges from nineteenth-century to contemporary culture, with particular interests in cultural representations of major social issues and their reception.
+She has publications on child abuse, sexual violence, xenophobia, war, catastrophe and climate change, including the 2018 monograph, Gothic Invasions: Imperialism, War and Fin-de-Siècle Popular Fiction.

 Researching Representations of Child Sexual Abuse in Contemporary Culture - seminar series.